LivelyDismay/magnum-opus/README.md

 ### Pre-Installation

 You need a legal copy of the latest version of Fallout 4 through **Steam** (not GOG, not Epic), with all DLCs as listed in Steam **EXCEPT** the High Definition DLC.
-The High Definition DLC is garbage and should not be used in any case ever.
+The High Definition DLC is garbage and should not be used in any case ever. **You also do NOT need to own the Creation bundle that was released alongside Anniversary Edition.**

 Here's how that works:
 <details>